IBM/event-streams/_10.3/02-installing/05-installing.md

 1. {{site.data.reuse.openshift_ui_login}}
 2. {{site.data.reuse.task_openshift_navigate_installed_operators}}
 3. {{site.data.reuse.task_openshift_select_operator}}
-4. Scroll down to the **ClusterServiceVersion Overview** section of the page.
+4. Scroll down to the **ClusterServiceVersion details** section of the page.
 5. Check the **Status** field.
 After the operator is successfully installed, this will change to `Succeeded`.

 In addition to the status, information about key events that occur can be viewed under the **Conditions** section of the same page.
 After a successful installation, a condition with the following message is displayed: `install strategy completed with no errors`.